maithilish/uknit/notes/designnotes.md

 ## Java classes for Test

 It is convenient to use custom interfaces defined in package private Model.java.
-Apart from it some of the suitable classes to use in itests - Instant, LocalDate, LocalDateTime, DateTimeFormatter, File, StringBuilder, Locale, IO InputStream, OutputStream (io related classes).
+Apart from it some of the suitable classes to use in itests - Instant, LocalDate, LocalDateTime, DateTimeFormatter, File, Path, StringBuilder, Locale, IO InputStream, OutputStream (io related classes).
 Avoid Date as compare may randomly fail.

 ## Static Calls